 All new International Students are required to come to this session where we will discuss important immigration requirements.
 New students will learn more about Tompkins Cortland and American culture from current International students.
 During this orientation you will have the opportunity to meet fellow international students and connect with the staff from Global Initiatives.
 Testing will follow for those international students who need tests to determine appropriate course placement.

 This social is open to all LGBTQA students (lesbian, gay, bisexual, transgender, queer/questioning, and allies), as well as the rest of the campus community.
 Come to learn more about the queer community at Tompkins Cortland including information about the Gay-Straight Alliance (GSA) student club and other resources available on campus for queer and questioning students.

-ALANA Student Orientation
+ALANA Student Welcome

 Honors College Orientation

-Online Course Orientation
+Online and Web-Enhanced Course Orientation (Web Courses Orientation)

 Student Employment Opportunities

 Do you want to find a job on campus?
 Come to this session to learn more about work-study and non work-study job opportunities at Tompkins Cortland and explore new online job search tools available through myTC3.

 Understanding how to effectively use technology can support your success at Tompkins Cortland.
 This interactive session will help you familiarize yourself with myTC3, including myINFO, myMAIL, and Web Courses.
 Learn how to access wireless on campus so you can use your tablet or smartphone easily.
 We can also answer individual questions regarding technology services and devices,